 Master of Theology

-Students in the ThM are only required to be on campus four times per semester: once for seminar week and three more class meetings over the remaining semester.
+Students in the ThM are only required to be on campus three times per semester: once for seminar week and two more class meetings over the remaining semester.
 Seminar week consists of approximately half of the content of each seminar, a time of corporate worship, and plenary sessions in which visiting scholars and Gateway Seminary faculty present research and dialogue with one another and both ThM and PhD students.
 After the seminar week, each seminar will meet in the regular time scheduled in the Seminary course schedule.

 The ThM equips ministry leaders serving in pastoral roles, as well as prepares students for further academic study.

 Our delivery format is not only beneficial to students, but to professors, as well.
 By only requiring classes to meet on campus four times per semester, students can remain committed to their ministries and Gateway Seminary’s excellent faculty and our affiliated faculty can focus on creating highly specialized classroom experiences.